 Self-esteem is the value we place on ourselves, encompassing our sense of worth and self-respect.
 It affects our confidence and motivation, influencing how we respond to life’s challenges and successes.

 The ideal-self is the version of ourselves that we aspire to be, encompassing our goals, ambitions, and values.
-It serves as a motivating force, guiding our actions and decisions towards achieving personal growth and fulfillment.
+It serves as a motivating force, guiding our actions and decisions toward achieving personal growth and fulfillment.
+The more our actions align with our ideal-self, the better our psychological health [3].

 Self-concept vs. self-esteem